 My writing has been published by Visual Verse, The Science Museum Group and Peripheral Review (Canada), and I've collaborated with several visual artists, including Bedwyr Williams, Hannah Crosson and Pippa Choy.

-When I’m not busy making things up, I write straight-laced words for clients in the charity, social and public health sectors, with specialist expertise in harm reduction.
+When I'm not making things up, I write straight-laced words for clients in the charity, social and public health sectors, with specialist expertise in harm reduction.
 My copyediting and communications alter-ego can be found on LinkedIn.